Basic Electrical Safety Competence for Access, Movement & Egress (BESC:AME)

 National Grid’s existing Electricity Contractor scheme will remain in place, with all contractor registrations for National Grid Person still recorded within EUSR.

-Please note that from 10 December 2019 you will be able to book onto National Grid’s revised face-to-face Person training course.
+Please note that from 10 December 2019 you can book onto National Grid’s revised face-to-face Person training course here.

 National Grid have released 2nd version of their FAQ to answer the questions raised by the changes to training requirements for individuals who require National Grid Person status.